Jack Heidemann

-Jack Seale Heidemann (born July 11, 1949 in Brenham, Texas) is an American former professional baseball player.
+Jack Seale Heidemann (born July 11, 1949) is an American former professional baseball player.
 He played in Major League Baseball as a shortstop between 1969 and 1977 for the Cleveland Indians, St. Louis Cardinals, New York Mets and Milwaukee Brewers.
-Heidemann was the 1st round draft choice by the Cleveland Indians in the 1967 Major League Baseball Draft.
+Heidemann was the first round draft choice by the Cleveland Indians in the 1967 Major League Baseball Draft.

 Baseball career

 Heidemann attended Brenham High School.
 Originally drafted 11th overall by the Indians in 1967, he made his debut on May 2, 1969 at the age of 19.
 The sixth youngest player that year in the Majors, he appeared in three games, collected three at-bats and hit .000 in that time.